LazyCat2/lazycat2.github.io/README.md

-Likes cats
-Uses arch
-Wants make something good, but too lazy for that
+Likes cats, uses arch, wants make something good, but too lazy for that